-- increases and decreases in generation capacity, including the addition of new supplies of power as a result of the development of new power plants, expansion of existing power plants or additional transmission capacity; - severe weather conditions; - power supply disruptions, including power plant outages and transmission disruptions; - climate change, and weather conditions, particularly unusually mild summers or warm winters in our market areas; - seasonal fluctuations; - economic and political conditions that could negatively impact the demand for power or PTCs on our nuclear generation units; - changes in the supply of, and demand for, energy commodities; - development of new fuels or new technologies for the production or storage of power; - incurring penalties due to generation performance failure when called on by PJM during emergency situations; - federal and state regulations and actions of PJM and changing PJM market rules; and - federal and state power, market and environmental regulation and legislation, including financial incentives for new renewable energy generation capacity that could lead to oversupply and price suppression.
+- changes in demand on the system, which could be impacted by new large customers, including data centers, electrification and other factors; - increases and decreases in generation capacity, including the addition of new supplies of power as a result of the development of new power plants, expansion of existing power plants, continuing retirement of existing generation units, inability of new generating units to be placed online, the retention of power plants that were expected to be retired or recently retired units being returned to service, the extent to which those generating units are firm or intermittent, or additional transmission capacity; - severe weather conditions; - power supply disruptions, including power plant outages and transmission disruptions; - climate change, and weather conditions, particularly unusually mild summers or warm winters in our market areas; - seasonal fluctuations; - economic and political conditions that could negatively impact the demand for power or PTCs on our nuclear generation units; - changes in the supply of, and demand for, energy commodities; - development of new fuels or new technologies for the production or storage of power; - incurring penalties due to generation performance failure when called on by PJM during emergency situations; - federal and state regulations and actions of PJM and changing PJM market rules, including capacity market auction delays and/or rule changes that could materially impact prices; and - federal and state power, market and environmental regulation and legislation, including financial incentives for new renewable energy generation capacity that could lead to oversupply and price suppression.

 Our generation business currently involves the establishment of forward sale positions in the wholesale energy markets on long-term and short-term bases.
-To the extent that we have produced or purchased energy in excess of our contracted obligations, a reduction in market prices could reduce profitability.
-Conversely, to the extent that we have contracted obligations in excess of energy we have produced or purchased, an increase in market prices could reduce profitability.
+If the realized value of our generation falls outside of the PTC thresholds, to the extent that we have contracted obligations in excess of energy we have produced, an increase in market prices could reduce profitability.
 If the strategy we utilize to hedge our exposure to these various risks or if our internal policies and procedures designed to monitor the exposure to these various risks are not effective, we could incur material losses.
 Our market positions can also be adversely affected by the level of volatility in the energy markets that, in turn, depends on various factors, including weather in various geographical areas, short-term supply and demand imbalances, and pricing differentials at various geographic locations.
 These risks cannot be predicted with certainty.